 Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 For scenarios where your logic apps and integration accounts need access to an Azure virtual network, create an integration service environment (ISE).
-An ISE is a private and isolated environment that uses dedicated storage and other resources that are kept separate from the public, "global", multi-tenant Logic Apps service.
+An ISE is an isolated environment that uses dedicated storage and other resources that are kept separate from the public, "global", multi-tenant Logic Apps service.
 This separation also reduces any impact that other Azure tenants might have on your apps' performance.
 An ISE also provides you with your own static IP addresses.
 These IP addresses are separate from the static IP addresses that are shared by the logic apps in the public, multi-tenant service.

 When you create an ISE, Azure injects that ISE into your Azure virtual network, which then deploys the Logic Apps service into your virtual network.
 When you create a logic app or integration account, select your ISE as their location.
 Your logic app or integration account can then directly access resources, such as virtual machines (VMs), servers, systems, and services, in your virtual network.